renn-es/renn.es/content/_index.md

 <!-- ![](/penguin_in_space.png) -->

-*Renn.es* is a non-profit stared GNU/Linux system.
+*Renn.es* is a non-profit shared GNU/Linux system.

 Everything is set up focused on security, simplicity and minimalism.